Here is the relevant transcript for this video:

 Now remember every month we give away a one-year membership to manage one site on myjoomla.com.
 Check out the card that's up top and I'm going to put links to everything else that I'm talking about down below.

 Now let's just check out what we're looking at here.
 Here's that free Joomla install, a very basic install that I play around with for some tutorials and such.
-You'll see over here, in the “options” under login form it says, "create an account."
+You'll see over here, in the “options” under login form it says, "."
 Unfortunately, I can't zoom in during live streams.
 If you have your Joomla site running and you don't want people to create accounts on it, then you probably want to turn this off because:

 - there's just nasty BOTS out there that will keep subscribing to your site.
 In fact, I knew one guy who had a Joomla site.
 He was so super excited that he was getting all these new sign-ups for his site.
 I was surprised because he had done no work on it and had no content basically.
 When I logged in and looked they were all robots from Russia, so he was a little bit disappointed, although actually wasn't that disappointed because he didn't believe me.
 He said he'd rather enjoy the numbers than the reality.